jupyter-server/enterprise_gateway/docs/source/docker.md

 The tag of this image reflects the version of Spark included in the image and we don't anticipate the need to update this image regularly.

 The primary use of this image is to quickly build elyra/enterprise-gateway images for testing and development purposes.
 To build a local image, run `make docker-image-yarn-spark`.
-Note: the tag for this image will still be `:2.1.0` since `elyra/enterprise-gateway-demo` depends on this image/tag.

 As of the 0.9.0 release, this image can be used to start a separate YARN cluster that, when combined with another instance of elyra/enterprise-gateway can better demonstrate remote kernel functionality.